haugstve/temperature-animation/README.md

 ## Update how often the animation loads the relevant data
 This is a test

 This is a test from RStudio

+This is a test from GitHub, now the lines in the markup should display on separate lines